Style Guide for TOS

 Number Formatting

 Spell out numbers from one through one hundred, round numbers (four hundred, five thousand), and any number beginning a sentence.
 However, use figures for dates (19th century; September 11, 2001), measurements (4 grams; 9 feet), and percentages (15 percent).
-Also, where numbers cluster, be consistent for readability (“The school has 9 fourth graders, 12 fifth graders, and 100 sixth graders”).
-For other exceptions and special cases, consult Chicago Manual, chapter 9.
+Also, where numbers cluster, alternate consistently if necessary for readability (“The school has 9 fourth graders, 12 fifth graders, and 100 sixth graders”).
+For other exceptions and special cases, consult the Chicago Manual.

 Acknowledgments